yy189/hunterio_api/README.md

 To save me requests, I only implemented the (Domain Search)[https://hunter.io/api/docs#domain-search] function, to use other functions like Email Finder and Email Verifier, you need to implement them by yourself.

+TO DO:
+1. Interact with google sheet instead of local csv to save requests!